Research

 ![]() |

-Furthermore, we are taking advantages of these platforms for cancer immunotherapy, regenerative medicine and genome editing.
-For instance, we aim to develop non-viral transfection technologies for cell-based therapies and establish new microfluidic strategies for next-gen genome editing such as prime editing. |
+Moreover, we are capitalizing on these platforms to advance cancer immunotherapy, regenerative medicine, and genome editing.
+For example, we are actively working on the development of non-viral transfection technologies to enhance cell-based immunotherapies.
+Additionally, we are dedicated to establishing cutting-edge microfluidic strategies for next-generation genome editing techniques such as base and prime editing. |

 |